• Skip to primary navigation

 • Immediately place the lid tightly on the jar and shake it vigorously until all the cornstarch is dissolved.

-• Meanwhile, bring 1 3/4 cups of chicken broth to a simmer on the stovetop.
+• Meanwhile, bring 1 3/4 cups of chicken or beef broth to a simmer on the stovetop.

 • Once you have a lively simmer, very slowly pour the slurry into the broth while whisking rapidly and constantly.